Astatoru/ansible-vps-setup/README.md

-# Work in progress, bugs and unexpected behaviour might occur
+# Work in progress, bugs and unexpected behavior might occur
 ## Usage:
 Playbooks are targeted towards Ubuntu Server, other distributions will not work
 - Clone the repository